Marc Kastner is president of the Science Philanthropy Alliance

 As former dean of science at MIT and now as president of the Science Philanthropy Alliance, I have spent a lot of time thinking about how to support the best, most innovative science.
 The role that various funders, including government, industry, academia, and philanthropy play in funding scientific research is thus very important to me.

 Three authors have recently published books questioning philanthropists’ influence in our society.
 David Callahan, author of “The Givers,” discusses the sway of big philanthropy.
 Anand Giriharadas, author of “Winners Take All,” says that philanthropy may simply be a way for the rich to preserve the status quo.
 Rob Reich, in “Just Giving: Why Philanthropy is Failing Democracy and How It Can Do Better,” considers how philanthropy can undermine democratic values.

 What about philanthropic funding of scientific research?
-Is science philanthropy, and specifically philanthropy to support basic science, as negative a story as these authors claim for philanthropy as a whole?
-My experience tells me that that this is not the case, that philanthropy plays a critical role in funding science.
+Is science philanthropy, and specifically philanthropy to support discovery science, as negative a story as these authors claim for philanthropy as a whole?
+My experience tells me that this is not the case, that philanthropy plays a critical role in funding science.

-Philanthropists contribute support for 44% of basic science research at universities and non-profit research institutes.
+Philanthropists contribute support for 44% of discovery science research at universities and non-profit research institutes.

-Philanthropists direct less than 8% of basic science research funds at universities and research institutions.
+Philanthropists direct less than 8% of discovery science research funds at universities and research institutions.

 Decisions on how to allocate university endowments are made, not by philanthropists, but by university leadership.
 Of course, philanthropists can, and usually do, suggest preferences on how the administrators use their gifts, but final decisions on whether expenditures are appropriate are made by the universities.
 The same goes for endowment gifts to nonprofit research institutes.